fearofcode/bateman/README.md

 ![Everything failed to subdue me.
 Soon everything seemed dull: another sunrise, the lives of heroes, falling in love, war, the discoveries people made about each other.](http://media.tumblr.com/tumblr_lmvx4uwp0h1qeqv7k.gif)

-Bateman is an in-progress trading system meant to screen a subset of the US equities markets and tests out how well a simple [long](http://www.investopedia.com/terms/l/long.asp)-only trading strategy described below will work.
+Bateman is a very simple trading system meant to screen a subset of the US equities markets and tests out how well a simple [long](http://www.investopedia.com/terms/l/long.asp)-only trading strategy described below will work.

 It's based off the observation that many symbols display sufficient daily volatility that their high will generally be significantly above their open, regardless of their price at the close of trading.

 The strategy has its parameters refined by [particle swarm optimization](http://en.wikipedia.org/wiki/Particle_swarm_optimization), a simple continuous optimization algorithm, so that you don't have to figure out the parameters for each stock you're interested in by hand.

-It's currently in an experimental phase and shows some promise, but more research is needed.
+I never really got around to making this robust, but would like to come back to it someday soon.
 See below for a sample run of it.

 Obviously, don't use this for trading real money.

 Who are you?
 ------------

 My name is Warren Henning.
-I'm a 27 year old software developer living in Berkeley, California.
+I'm a 29 year old software developer living in Berkeley, California.

 I don't have any professional experience in the finance or investment banking industries.
 I've never worked for a bank.
 This is just a hobby project I've wanted to do for a long time.